zce/caz/README.md

 $ caz zce/nm my-project
 ```

 The above command pulls the template from [zce/nm](https://github.com/zce/nm).
-This means that you can also pull templates from your GitHub repository.
+This means that you can also pull templates from your public GitHub repository.

+**Public repository is necessary.**

 ### Local Templates